Latest News

 HISTORIC GROWTH

-China's booming agricultural demand prompted Brazil to begin its historic growth in agriculture production.
+China's booming agricultural demand prompted Brazil to begin its historic growth in agriculture.
 Brazil and the U.S. were forced to compete for vast areas of grassland that had been used for cattle grazing.

-In 2000, U.S. sales of soybeans to China were almost double Brazil's.
+In 2000, U.S. sales of soybeans to China were nearly double Brazil's.
 By the end of 2025, Brazil will have sold twice as much soybeans to China.

 Brazil's expansion was based on the acquisition of cheap, vast land.
 Many of the soils are degraded today because farmers move to new plots when their old ones fallow instead of investing in soil health.

-Large-scale industrial agriculture in Brazil is a costly endeavor due to the degrading of land.
+Large-scale industrial agriculture in Brazil is a costly endeavor due to the degraded land.
 It requires large quantities of pesticides, gm seed, and other expensive biological inputs.

 Brazil is not the only country where farmers are struggling to make ends meet.
 You can survive a lower or even no fertilizer application if you have a better soil.
 "You can handle a shock such as this better", said Saswato das, global head for corporate affairs at Syngenta, a producer of seeds and pesticides.

-Even if they miss a season, many U.S. growers can still achieve average yields.
+Even if farmers in the United States skip a season when they apply key fertilizers such as potash or diammonium-phosphate (DAP), they can still achieve average yields.
 This year, thousands of farmers have taken this approach.
 Potash and DAP are only used for one season on many Brazilian farms.

 Marshall Lee Davis, a farmer of peanuts and cotton who lives in Georgia, the southern U.S., says that U.S. farmers "just skimp out" on DAP.
 The price of DAP has roughly doubled since Iran's war began.

-Davis stated that even U.S. Farmers who could skip one application were concerned about the high prices of fertilizer when they started buying in advance of their spring planting 2027 next March.
+Davis stated that even U.S. farmers who are able to skip one application of fertilizer were worried that they would be hit by higher prices in the fall if they begin buying before their spring planting 2027 next March.

-Since the Iran War began late February, Brazilian farmers have faced high fertilizer prices.
-They still need to complete their spring planting for?2026 this September and prepare for second-crop plantings in?early?2027.
+Since the Iran War began, Brazilian farmers have faced high fertilizer prices, as they still need to complete their spring planting for 2026 this September, and even plant a second crop in early 2027.

 Murphy Campbell, an Expana analyst, said that North American farmers were in a much better position than Brazilian farmers because of seasonality.